-Kick-ass women who have changed the world
+Amazing women who have changed the world - CBBC Newsround

 She has also done a huge amount of charity work, including setting up two of her own foundations and donating millions of her own money.

-Some people think that after giving a powerful speech at an awards ceremony in America recently that she should run to be the next US president.
+Some people think that after giving powerful speeches over the years and her charitable work, she should run to be the next US president.
 Whether or not she will do that, only Oprah knows.

 Many of us will have sports stars who we massively look up to.
 Jessica Ennis-Hill is one of those stars who inspired millions of people during the London 2012 Olympics.